-The Undergraduate Certificate in Finance continues to do extremely well.
-We enrolled 126 juniors from the Class of 2003, a sharp increase from the numbers of the previous years (Class of '00: 59, '01: 82, '02: 87), bringing our total number of undergraduate students in the program to 213 this year.
+Now in its fifth year, the Undergraduate Certificate in Finance continues to do extremely well.
+We enrolled 135 juniors from the Class of 2004, a sharp increase from the numbers of the previous years (Class of '00: 61, '01: 82, '02: 85, '03: 122), bringing our total number of undergraduate students (juniors and seniors) in the program to 350 this year.

 Also encouraging is the fact that the students earning the Certificate are drawn from a wide cross-section of departments on campus, testifying both to the interdisciplinary flavor of the program and its wide appeal.
-The breakdown by major from the Class of 2003 is as follows:
+The breakdown by major for the Class of '03 is as follows.